lkodinsson/MARS/Core_Rules/Character_Features.md

 Skills fit into several categories, each one interacting primarily with different parts of the game. *General skills* affect most actions that your character takes in all parts of the game. *Combat skills* and *supernatural skills*, provide more unique benefits depending on the skill and for more niche circumstances. *Languages* are also a skill that a character has, but in most cases player characters will usually all have access to the same base language (called *common*) to simplify player to player communication.

+In the rules for each individual skill, they are each given a table detailing common tasks that you should expect along with that task's difficulty.
+Additionally, each skill is also broadly applicable to any other tasks not listed that fall within that skill's description.
+Some skills are very widely applicable like *athletics* and *agility* for nearly all physical tasks, *knowledge* for most mental tasks, and *charisma* for most social tasks.
+Other skills like *contancts* or *craft* have a much more narrow degree of application, yet can still be very useful.

 <sup>Click [here](/Appendix/Skills) for the rules for each individual skill.</sup>

 #### General Skills